 Except for emergency procedures, do not operate alternator with battery switched off.
 The battery helps protect electrical equipment from voltage spikes.

-Later aircraft have an avionics master switch which controls power to the avionics bus.
+An avionics master switch controls power to the avionics bus.
 This allows all avionics to be switched on and off by a single switch.

 ELECTRICAL SYSTEM (EARLIER AIRCRAFT)

 ELECTRICAL SYSTEM (LATER AIRCRAFT)